 Judges who have won Nobel Prizes.
 Winners who will go on to win Nobel Prizes.
-Scientific discoveries that make a big impact on the energy industry and recognition by the highest office of state.
+Scientific discoveries that make a big impact on the energy industry and recognition by the President of the Italian Republic.
 Since it began in 2008, the Eni Award has become much more than a company prize.
 It is now a globally significant event for applied research and technological innovation in energy.

 The 2020 winners